LSDJesus/DiffusionToolkit/README.md

 - GPU-accelerated inference (10-50 images/second)
 - No external API required - runs locally

+### Caption Provider Abstraction (Local + OpenAI-Compatible API)

+- Introduced `ICaptionService` with two implementations:
+   - `JoyCaptionService` (local, LLamaSharp + GGUF/LLaVA models)
+   - `HttpCaptionService` (external, OpenAI-compatible HTTP API e.g., LM Studio, Ollama, cloud)
+- Provider selection added to Settings: `Local JoyCaption` or `OpenAI-Compatible HTTP API`.
+- When an external provider is selected:
+   - Base URL, Model, and optional API Key fields are available.
+   - A new “Test Connection” button probes `/v1/models` or `/models`, falling back to `/v1/chat/completions`.
+   - On success, the models list is parsed and used to populate a Model dropdown (editable ComboBox).
+   - “Send Sample Image” lets you pick an image and receive a caption using the currently configured provider.
+- TaggingWindow now calls `ServiceLocator.CaptionService` so the UI is provider‑agnostic.

+### Caption Handling Modes

+- New setting: `CaptionHandlingMode` with options: Overwrite, Append, Refine.
+- Applied when saving captions returned by JoyCaption or the external provider.
+- Mode is honored consistently across manual captioning and batch operations.

+### Tag + Caption UX Improvements

+- Image Preview: Added a “Tags/Caption” tab with quick copy buttons to copy tags, caption, and parameters.
+- Context Menu: Split the single action into two entries:
+   - “Auto‑Tag…” → opens TaggingWindow with tagging options only (JoyTag / WDv3 Large)
+   - “Caption…” → opens TaggingWindow with captioning options only (JoyCaption / HTTP API)
+- TaggingWindow supports mode flags (`taggingOnly`, `captioningOnly`) that tailor the UI (title, enabled checkboxes) to the chosen operation.

+### Tag Deduplication Overhaul

+- Precomputed `tag_deduplication_map.json` generated from JoyTag and WDv3 Large lists to normalize common aliases.
+- Centralized deduplication in the PostgreSQL DataStore layer so duplicates are eliminated regardless of source:
+   - Auto‑tagging
+   - Sidecar ingestion
+   - Manual edits/imports
+- Ensures consistent tags across the library even when mixing taggers and sources.

 ## 🧠 Multi-Modal Embedding System (5 Vectors)

 **Why**: Enable semantic search and ComfyUI workflow integration.